 Volcano Bay’s conceptual history, however, dates even further back – all the way to the early 1990s, when Disney was busy sketching out future expansions for its Disneyland Paris Resort.
 Lava Lagoon, a proposed water park, was expected to be the property’s third gate, ironically enough, and would have featured a massive, man-made volcano as its central icon, along with distinctive visual features, such as lush foliage, Tiki theming, and a series of water slides, lazy rivers, and wave pools that would have crisscrossed the volcano’s slopes and encircled its base.
 Though the project would never see the light of day, thanks to the European Disneyland’s constant financial struggles, many of its concepts live on in Universal’s newest park; one of Lava Lagoon’s lead Imagineers, Thierry Coup, now serves as a senior vice president of Universal Creative, one of the main divisions responsible for bringing Volcano Bay to life.

 And no recounting of the water theme park’s history would be complete without a brief comment on its opening date: the new gate is not only meant to be Universal Orlando Resort’s biggest expansion since the advent of CityWalk and Islands of Adventure, it is also meant to be the company’s counter punch to Pandora: The World of Avatar, which is, in turn, Disney World’s own answer to Universal’s Harry Potter areas.
-Animal Kingdom’s newest land opens just two days after Volcano Bay, and insider reports indicate that both companies were in something of a race to debut their newest additions first.
+Animal Kingdom’s newest land opened on May 27, 2017, just two days after Volcano Bay, and insider reports indicated that both companies were in something of a race to debut their newest additions first.

 Volcano Bay – backstory